 Tools: Concealed microphone

-Miscellaneous: Peckish, may need a sandwich later.
-There are already two people waiting when I arrive.
+Miscellaneous: Feeling peckish, may get a sandwich later There are already two people waiting when I arrive.
 However, one of them, Alice (mid-twenties), is only waiting on a friend.
 The other, John (late forties), meanwhile, at least has the decency to look embarrassed at being here.
 This is his second visit, he says.
 He wants to find out if he’s going to win the Lotto.
-John may be the biggest moron I’ve ever met.
+On second thoughts, John may be the biggest moron I’ve ever met.
 I should ask him to join my pyramid scheme.

 We engage in some polite small talk.
 Alice has visited psychics in the past and reckons they’re as good a way as any to find out what’s going to happen to you.
-John reckons the cold dry weather we’re experiencing at the moment is preferable to cold wet weather we had been experiencing prior to this.
+I bite my tongue.
+John reckons the cold dry weather we’re experiencing at the moment is at least preferable to cold wet weather we had been experiencing prior to this.
 On that we can agree.
-After twenty minutes, the curtains part and Alice’s friend emerges.
+After about twenty minutes, the curtains part and Alice’s friend emerges.
 John takes her place.
 I’m hoping this psychic lady can give him a straight yes/no answer on the lottery thing.
-Because this waiting around thing is getting pretty boring.
+Because this waiting around thing is getting old.

 No such luck.
-After another twenty minutes I’m joined by a seemingly nice old lady who turns out to be a total sneaky bitch.
-She sets down her assorted old lady bric-a-brac.Then she stands up again, telling me, “I’ll only be a minute now, I’ll only be a minute.”
-I assume she’s telling me to keep an eye on her stuff.
+After another twenty minutes or so I’m joined by a seemingly nice old lady who turns out to be a totally sneaky bitch.
+She sets down her assorted old lady bric-a-brac with a maximum of fuss.Then she stands up again, telling me, “I’ll only be a minute now, I’ll only be a minute.”
+I assume wants me to keep an eye on her stuff.
 No problem, I tell her.
 No problem.
 “Thanks loveen,” she smiles.
 “I’ll only be in there a minute or two, no more.”

-Before I’ve figured out what she’s talking about, John has emerged from behind the curtain and the sneaky old bitch has nipped inside.
+Before I’ve figured out what the hell she means by that, John has emerged from behind the curtain and the sneaky old bitch has hotfooted it inside past him.
 There goes another twenty minutes.

-By the time I’m finally admitted into the inner sanctum, my enthusiasm for the project has totally faded.
+By the time I’m finally admitted into the inner sanctum, my enthusiasm for the project has waned somewhat.
 Everything back there is pretty much as you’d expect.
 The psychic is old and wrinkly.
 The furnishings are cheap and tacky.
 The only element I hadn’t really foreseen is the extremely loud hip hop blaring out of clothes shop Conn3cted.
 I’m surreptitiously recording this on a Dictaphone concealed in my pocket.
-But this noise drowns out our conversation out completely so I’ve had to recreate it from memory.
+But this noise threatens to drown our conversation out completely.

 The psychic lady tells me to put my hands on the pound shop crystal ball and make a wish.
 She kicks off by making a couple of self evident observations.
 You’re a young guy, you’re healthy, you’re from the country… My impatience is obvious.